UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 focus on their computational method.
 Second, I will assess the effectiveness of research design of each paper.
-Third, I will discuss how combination of both an observational study and a field experiment complement each other—how we can benefit from combining both research projects.
+Third, I will discuss how combination of both an observational study and a field experiment complements each other—how we can benefit from combining both research projects.
 Finally, I will consider how a digital survey-based research design would help contribute to the primary question of interest from these two papers.